udevbe/greenfield/README.md

 This creates a set of files in the `package` directory.
 The `run.sh` script accepts several options:

 ```
 	Usage
 	  $ compositor-proxy <options>

 	Options
 	  --help, Print this help text.
-          --static-session-id=...,  Mandatory.
-Only use and accept this session id when communicating.
+	  --static-session-id=..., Use and accept this and only this session id when communicating.
-          --config-path=...,  Use a custom configuration file located at this path.
+	  --config-path=...,  Use a configuration file located at this file path.

 	Examples
 	  $ compositor-proxy --static-session-id=test123 --config-path=./config.yaml
 ```

 Below is an example config file (the default config).
 It can be copy-pasted and used with the `--config-path=...` option.